ebuzeryalcin/Travellers/TESTING.md

 These tests were performed on the following browsers and devices:

 -   Chrome, Safari and Firefox on Mac OS, MacBook Air
--   Chrome, edge and Firefox on Windows, Dell Latitude 5400
+-   Chrome, edge and Firefox on Windows, Dell Latitude 5400, 1920x1200 monitor
 -   Chrome and Safari on iPhone 11
 -   Chrome on Oneplus 7
 -   Chrome and Safari on iPhone 7 Plus